 Teacher High School Math Teacher

-Colorado High School Charter is seeking a Math Teacher at our Osage campus in Denver, Colorado for the 2021-22 school year.
-In partnership with a number of community organizations, Colorado High School provides students with a unique and innovative learning environment that allows them to focus on engaging and relevant core content classes (Math, Science, Social Studies and English Language Arts) while taking advantage of numerous post-secondary exploration opportunities, such as concurrent enrollment and community partner opportunities in a learning environment committed to equity and inclusivity.
+Colorado High School Charter is seeking a Math Teacher at our GES Campus in Denver, Colorado for the 2021-22 school year.
+CHSC GES provides students with an unique and innovative learning experience that allows them to recover credits through project-based core content classes (Math, Science, Social Studies and English Language Arts) while taking advantage of numerous concurrent enrollment and community partner opportunities in a learning environment committed to equity and inclusivity.

 Colorado High School Charter Overview

-- A focus on student personal and academic growth achieved through relevant and intentionally created curricula, a supportive school environment and community partnerships
+- A focus on student personal and academic growth achieved through tailored curricula, a supportive school environment and community partnerships

 - Social emotional support for students to remove barriers in and out of the classroom so ALL students can be successful

-- A positive culture that regularly celebrates student and staff achievement
+- A great staff culture that regularly celebrates student and staff achievement

-- We are in demand.
-Students are consistently referred to our schools and word is spreading about the amazing work we do.
+- We are growing.
+CHSC has experienced increased enrollment; word is spreading about the amazing work we do.

 What do we look for in candidates?

-- You have experience or a strong desire to work with young people who have struggled personally or academically in conventional school settings.
+- You have experience or a strong desire to work with young people who have struggled personally or academically in traditional school settings.

 - You are tenacious about your own professional growth and have the ability to seek and apply feedback to improve your practice.